 - presenting the results of their own research

 Should the project be the result of a group of students (2 or more) working jointly on the research and making the presentation, all students involved in the presentation must be registered for the meeting in advance of judging to be eligible for a student award.
 Should a group win an award of excellence, the monetary prize, if any, shall be divided equally among all of the students making the presentation.

 The following awards are offered to students at the annual meetings of the AAAS, Pacific Division.

 Divisional Awards are given to students whose presentations, poster or oral, are judged superior.
 Ordinarily, the pool of candidates for Divisional Awards comes from among the First Place sectional winners.
 With the exception of the AAAS: Robert I. Larus Travel Award, no student may be awarded more than one Sectional Award and one Divisional Award.
-Divisional award winners (except winners of the Larus Travel Award) receive an amount of money to total $275 including the money they are awarded as a sectional winner.
-Additionally, they recive an Award Certificate for this achievement and, if they didn't already receive one, a one-year student membership to AAAS that includes on-line access and weekly delivery of Science.
+Divisional award winners (except winners of the Larus Travel Award) receive an amount of money to total $250 including the money they are awarded as a sectional winner.
+Additionally, they recive an Award Certificate for this achievement.
 Winners of the AAAS: Robert I. Larus Travel Award receive reimbursement for travel and lodging up to $1,000 to attend the AAAS National Meeting the following February in order to present their award-winning paper as a poster.